-- 1. Financial management includes the process of defining

-- a) accounts payable and receivables.

-- b) free and reduced price meals.

-- c) statement of activities.

-- d) program objectives and financial goals.

-- 2. Revenue received from students for the sale of nonprogram food items is classified as a

-- a) local source.

-- b) miscellaneous source.

-- c) school source.

-- d) fund transfer.

-- 3. A useful financial management information system

-- a) provides a uniform and consistent financial reporting structure.

-- b) provides only annual (useless and out of date) financial information.

-- c) supports a business school's reporting requirements.

-- d) supports a banking financial system.
+- a) the local governing body that has the legal authority for the administration of USDA eligibility guidelines. - b) the person responsible for delivering USDA foods provided to the schools. - c) the average number of students present at school expressed as a percentage. - d) individuals or groups that have a strong interest in the success of the school nutrition program's services. - 3.
+The principles of right or good conduct are - a) ethics. - b) accountability. - c) budget. - d) cost controls. - 4.
+Revenue received from students for the sale of nonprogram food items is classified as a - a) local source. - b) miscellaneous source. - c) school source. - d) fund transfer. - 5.
+A useful financial management information system - a) provides a uniform and consistent financial reporting structure. - b) provides only annual (useless and out of date) financial information. - c) supports a business school's reporting requirements. - d) supports a banking financial system.

-- 4. The financial report most often used by school nutrition program directors to analyze whether the expenses of the operation are being managed within the revenues received is the
+- 6. The financial report most often used by school nutrition program directors to analyze whether the expenses of the operation are being managed within the revenues received is the

 - a) statement of net position.

 - b) statement of activities.

 - c) statement of revenue.

 - d) budget.

-- 5. Three types of budgeting are
+- 7. Three types of budgeting are

 - a) zero, assets, and combination.

 - b) assets, incremental, and combination.

 - c) zero, incremental, and assets.

 - d) zero, incremental, and combination.

-- 6. The conversion of different meal services to a standard unit of measure is
+- 8. The conversion of different meal services to a standard unit of measure is

 - a) meal reimbursement.

 - b) nonprogram food sales.

 - c) meal equivalency.

 - d) Meals Per Labor Hour.

-- 7. Meals and other food items sold in the school nutrition programs, but are not eligible for reimbursement through federal funds are
+- 9. Meals and other food items sold in the school nutrition programs, but are not eligible for reimbursement through federal funds are

 - a) meal equivalents.

 - b) meal reimbursements.

 - c) nonprogram foods.

 - d) competitive foods.

-- 8. If a school district sets a goal of 38% for their food cost percentage, what is the base selling price for a bag of baked chips that has a raw food cost of \$0.19?
+- 10. If a school district sets a goal of 38% for their food cost percentage, what is the base selling price for a bag of baked chips that has a raw food cost of \$0.19?

 - a) \$0.40

 - b) \$0.50

 - c) \$0.70

 - d) \$0.75

-- 9. Comparing revenue earned with meal costs

-- a) helps determine where revenue needs to be increased.

-- b) allows you to analyze expenditures by cost.

-- c) identifies areas where expenses should be monitored.

-- d) tells you nothing.

-- 10. If the total of all cost percentages is less than 100%, then the operating balance

-- a) Increases.

-- b) decreases.

-- c) Breaks even.

-- d) is over budget.

-Financial Management: A Course for School Nutrition Directors, 2nd Edition 8-Hour Participant's Workbook
+Financial Management: A Course for School Nutrition Directors, 2nd Edition 12-Hour Participant's Workbook